Connect with us

 “Our ultimate goal was to develop materials that made the lives of people better and did not need any extra energy to save the planet,” Prof Lee said.

-“We expect that the findings from this study can be used to expand the applicability of CBC as an all-in-one energy material for net-zero energy structures,” he said.
+He added that the results of this study are expected to expand the use of CBC as a versatile energy material for constructing net-zero energy buildings.

 Peter Lugaria is a seasoned journalist with a degree in Communications from Daystar University with over a decade of experience in reporting on the latest building materials, fixtures, and appliances.